 ‘He could be pretty ruthless at times but you don’t get where he was unless you’ve got a hard-nosed attitude to how you do business,’ says Ryan.
 ‘And he ended up proving plenty of people wrong.
 That’s testament to how hard he worked – he only had Christmas Day off – and what an incredible individual he was.
 I shouldn’t complain.
 Everyone I meet says, Christ, aren’t you like your Dad?’

-Losing at home to Bath isn’t great for business – five days later there are curtains still drawn in some Gloucester streets – but the broader view is much rosier; lots of juicy turnover and the cherry and whites in the black for a second successive year.
+Losing at home to Bath isn’t great for business – five days later there are curtains still drawn in some Gloucester streets – but the broader view this season is much rosier; lots of juicy turnover and the cherry and whites in the black for a second successive year.
 Indeed, the only time the owner needs to reach into his pocket here is to grab some lunch.

 ‘My father always used to say it was his responsibility to make sure that a club that’s been around for a hundred and forty years is around for another one hundred and forty and it really is that sort of a responsibility,’ says Ryan.
 ‘And I think the fans realise it’s better to keep it in the family rather than let an investment bank take it over and strip it out, or change the name to ‘Red Bull Rugby’ or something like that.
 If that happened I’d be hanging from the beams of The Shed.’

-If the big pictures at Gloucester are drawn by the Chairman, the detail is down to the new Managing Director, Stephen Vaughan, who, at 38, isn’t exactly decrepit himself.
+If the big pictures at Gloucester are drawn by the Chairman, the detail is down to the new Managing Director, Stephen Vaughan, who, at thirty-eight, isn’t exactly decrepit himself.
 You can be fifty at Kingsholm these days and feel about as relevant as a pterodactyl.

 ‘We’re a self-sufficient club and that’s really important to us,’ he says.
 ‘That’s our DNA and we’re not going to be relying on benefactors ploughing in money.
 Central to all that, of course, is owning our stadium.
 Kingsholm is the jewel in the crown.’